Lookup any vehicle’s history report with our VIN Check

 Where to locate a VIN number on a car?

-In order to check a VIN and do a lookup, one must locate the VIN number on the vehicle itself.
+To check a VIN and do a lookup on the Vehicles Report, one must locate the VIN number on the vehicle itself.
 Here are a few locations where you can locate the VIN on a car.

 On the driver’s side door jamb: